andrewacashner/hearingfaithms/chapters/chapter-2.md

 training was required.
-The cultural aspect of acquiring a "properly trained sense," as the Roman Catechism puts it, is plainly stated in a Latin dialogue published by the leaders of the Jesuit mission in Japan in 1590 [@Sande:DeMissioneLegatorum].
+The cultural aspect of acquiring a "properly trained sense," as the Roman Catechism puts it, is plainly stated in a Latin dialogue published by the leaders of the Jesuit mission in Japan in 1590.
+[@Sande:DeMissioneLegatorum]
 The missionaries had taken four Japanese noble youths on a grand tour of Spain and Italy between 1582 and 1590, during which they trained in music and heard the finest ensembles of Catholic Europe.